1990 Komotini events: Aftermath

 The event increased the tension between Greece and Turkey when the Turkish Consul in Komotini was declared "persona non grata" and expelled from the country for having referred to the minority as "our kinsmen" in a letter he wrote to Greek authorities demanding the indemnification of damaged shops.
 Turkey retaliated by expelling the Greek Consul in Istanbul.

 When a group from Synaspismos (Coalition of the Left) led by Maria Damanaki a member of Greek parliament visited the destroyed shops of the city two days after the events, they were verbally attacked by some Greek nationalists.
 During their meeting with the local politicians at the town hall, an angry mob gathered outside to protest, calling Damanaki a traitor.
 The group could not meet the minority representatives under such circumstances and had to abandon the town hall under police surveillance.

-In 1991 when Turks protested the dismissal of their chosen Mufti by the Greek government the tension increased again, reportedly thirteen people were injured and the Mosque of Komotini was bombed.
+In 1991 when Turks protested the dismissal of their chosen Mufti by the Greek government the tension increased again, reportedly thirteen people were injured and the Mosque of Komotini was bombed by Greeks.